 Amplified and Enhanced Bass EQ

 The “amplified” and “enhanced bass” EQ presets will blast your brain cage with bass — and that’s not a good thing.
-This kind of sound is likely to make voices harder to understand, and music sound a bit like you’re listening to your neighbor playing it through their wall rather than through earbuds.
+This kind of sound is likely to make voices harder to understand, and music sounds a bit like you’re listening to your neighbor playing it through their wall rather than through earbuds.

 Vocal and Clarity EQ